To find out how this collection came to be written,

 or soar, forbidden, to dizzy heights

 a subject for Fragonard.

 When I am old and no longer need crutches

 and the sand in the hour-glass bears

 no more footprints.

-Details of the forthcoming Jericho Rose collection.
+Details of the Jericho Rose collection - in preparation.
 (Please scroll down the page to the 'In Progress' section.)